mlivesey94/DataDrivenTravel/README.md

 `SELECT Hunger, Id, Species FROM Animal WHERE Name = 'Jess';`

 **To query all pets for an owner**<br>
-`SELECT animal.Name, animal.Species FROM Animal animal, Owner owner WHERE owner.Name = 'Floz';`
+`SELECT animal.Name, animal.Species FROM Animal animal, Owner owner WHERE owner.Name = 'Floz' AND animal.OwnerId = owner.Id;`

 **Examples of using the Factory**<br>
 `Cat jess = Factory.createCat("Jess");`<br>